Many retailers have recovery schemes for electrical items.

 Your small electricals will be stripped down and the electrical appliance components can be used in circuit boards and electric motors.
 Scrap metal can be extracted and melted down to form new metal-based components.
 When recycled, 1 iron contains enough steel to produce 13 steel cans.

 We will also be collecting clothing.
 We can accept all clothing, handbags, belts, shoes in pairs, linens, blankets and towels.
-Please do not bring any duvets as we cannot recycle these.
+Do not bring any duvets as we cannot recycle these.

-If you attend one of our roadshows remember you can collect 500 reward points for recycling your small electrical items.
+If you attend one of our recycling days you can collect 500 reward points for recycling your small electrical items.
 Don’t forget to take your e+ card with you and get it scanned.

 Local small electrical recycling points